yrickwong/ActivityLogHelper/README.md

 # ViewDebugHelper
-An android app which can watch current Activify
+An android app which can watch current Activity